mozman/ezdxf/docs/source/bbox.rst

 that the content of complex entities like block references or leaders has to be created on demand by DXF primitives on the fly.
-These temporarily created entities are called virtual entities and have no handle and are not stored in the entities database.
+These temporarily created entities are called virtual entities and have no handle and are not stored in the entity database.

 All this is required to calculate the bounding box of complex entities, and it is therefore a very time consuming task.
-By using a :class:`Cache` object it is possible to speedup this calculations, but this is not a magically feature which requires an understanding of what is happening under the hood to achieve any performance gains.
+By using a :class:`Cache` object it is possible to speedup this calculations, but this is not a magically feature, it requires an understanding of what is happening under the hood to achieve any performance gains.

 For a single bounding box calculation, without any reuse of entities it makes